Internship Class for All Majors

 Credit Hours Awarded

 Students must work a minimum of 40 hours for every credit received during the term.
-Students may co-op more than once.
+Students may engage the internship class more than once.
 Students will receive elective credits only (not in their majors/minors).
 Students who find an experience that relates to their major/minor are first referred to faculty members in the respective departments to approve the experience as an internship.
-If approval is not granted, co-op is an option for students.
-Most students utilize a co-op as a career exploration experience.
-Students may co-op during any semester and the co-op is included in students’ full-time tuition.
+If approval is not granted, this class is an option for students.
+Most students utilize this class as a career exploration experience.
+Students may engage this class during any semester and the class is included in students’ full-time tuition.

-• During the co-op, students must journal their experiences and will receive feedback from the director.
+- During the class, students reflect upon their experiences and will receive feedback from the director.
 Students will meet with their site supervisors several times during the term to receive valuable and documented job performance feedback.
+Other practical assignments designed to enhance narrating the experience in light of future goals and expand on integrating the larger Elon experience are included.

 How Students are Evaluated and Graded

-Students are evaluated based on completion of assignments as well as site supervisor evaluation.
+Students are evaluated based on completion of assignments as well as a site supervisor evaluation.

 For more information contact Nancy Carpenter, CAS Director of Internships.